ebullient/ttrpg-convert-cli/README.md

 ## Install the command line utility

-There are several options for running ttrpg-convert.
+There are several options for running 5e-convert.
 Choose whichever you are the most comfortable with:

 - [Use pre-built platform binary](#use-pre-built-platform-binary)
 - [Use Java Jar](#use-java-jar)